-There are many different types of nitrogen fertilisers available.
-This guide will help you to decide which nitrogen fertiliser is best for you.
+There are many different types of nitrogen fertilisers available and it is important to make sure you are using the most efficient type of fertiliser.
+This article will help you to decide which nitrogen fertiliser is best for you.

 Not long ago the choice for nitrogen source was mainly one of solid ammonium nitrate (AN) or liquid urea ammonium nitrate (UAN).
 Whilst the other options of urea, ammonium sulphate, calcium nitrate (CN) or calcium ammonium nitrate (CAN) were all available, they were largely dismissed through reasons such as poor quality, niche markets or due to their relative high pricing.
 Today improvements in quality, abundant supply and a need to spread accurately at wider bout widths (>24m) has brought these back into the frame.
 Add into this mix inhibitors, sulphur, precision application and NPKS options and the picture gets a whole lot more complicated.

 First and foremost is to consider your priorities, which could be economics / profitability, environmental performance and risk management.
 With profitability and risk mitigation driven mainly by consistent yield attainment, but in addition the use of assets such as machinery and labour, then one group separates itself out.

 By way of yield attainment then nitrates are recognised as the best performers, with Calcium Nitrate topping the list due to its 100% nitrate form.
 However, on the classic broad acre crops (wheat, oilseed) its value prohibits widespread use accept as an option for achieving the milling premium.